RajArdeshna/Skinuvita/README.md

 # Skinuvita BLE Demo

-This Repository contains the demo code for a Flutter Android app and Firmware code for ESP32.
-The ESP32 communicates with the Android App over BLE.
+This Repository contains the demo code for a Flutter Android app that communicates with ESP32 over BLE.